G-Node/tonic/docs/example.md

 The Form consists of two pages.
 The first page contains 3 elements:
 1. Name: a simple text field.
-2. Descritpion: a long form text area.
+2. Description: a long form text area.
 3. Duration: the duration in seconds that the action will run for.

 A second page includes one of each type of input supported for demonstration purposes.